Skip to main content

 If compiledUrl property is not specified, the JavaScript module is imported from this URL pattern: {module_name}.mjs (example: plinth/browser/document.mjs).

-This can then be mapped (using import maps) in custom settings (App menu → Custom Settings) to the full URL of the compiled JavaScript code.
+This can then be mapped (using import maps) in custom settings (Project menu → Custom Settings) to the full URL of the compiled JavaScript code.

 Example: